wzao1515/w6113.github.io/lecs/16_naiad.md

 * Run Q(D) well defined via relational algebra/semantics
 * Implemented as query plan P with access methods over D
 * If execution model is push based, then access methods push records up the plan
-  * What if access method only lets you read from it once?
+* But we only release the result after the next clock tick (aka all records have been read and processed by all operators)

+Can we think of it incrementally?

+* Only allowed to read once from access method
-  * Push from access method is like new record from a stream?
+  * Push from access method is like new record from a stream
 * Query result initially empty (correct if inputs are empty)
   * new records update query result.
   * only expose result once all inputs are read
 * Can we expose intermediate results earlier?
   * Eddies
+* What if input is not absolutely ordered?
 * How much state do we need to keep?
+  * for symmetric hash join?
 * Are we restricted to trees plans?
 * What core properties do operators need to expose?